fnsonguh/Geolocation/README.md

-# Geolocation
+# patients_geolocation
-this project is developed to make a geolocation of patients
+Project to locate patients in order to facilitate their home appointments by medical specialists